 Can I make foods to sell from my home?

 No, not unless you have a separate commercial kitchen.
-Download our home catering policy for more information.
+Download our home catering policy (PDF) for more information.

 Where can I find the Maine Food Code?